webdev1001/frontend-framework/readme.md

 </ul> <!-- .tabs -->
 ```

 Aslong as you keep this structure, and keep these classes, it'll work.
+The tabs are setup initially to take 4 items and when they are tabs, it'll give them a width of 25%.

 Its also worth mentioning that whichever tab you put the `tab__item--current` class on in the markup will be the tab which will be displayed when you load the page.